Lepton Flavor Violation of Z Gauge Boson Decays in Supersymmetric Type-III Seesaw Model: Numerical Results and Discussion

 In the supersymmetry, the source of LFV processes can be non-diagonal elements in the left slepton mass matrix.
-Therefore, in the mass insertion method (MI) with leading-logarithm approximation, the branching ratios of the $l_{i}\rightarrow l_{j} \gamma$ decays can be approximated as follows \cite{PhysRevD.83.013003, Seesaw3}:
+Therefore, in the mass insertion method (MI) with leading-logarithm approximation, the BRs of the $l_{i}\rightarrow l_{j} \gamma$ decays can be approximated as follows \cite{PhysRevD.83.013003, Seesaw3}:

-Where $\alpha$ is the electroweak coupling constant, $m_{l_i}$ is the mass of lepton $i$ and $\widetilde{m}$ is the average of SUSY masses that are involved in loops.\\ From the above-mentioned study (section \ref{noconstraint}) we found that the branching ratios for the $l_{i}\rightarrow l_{j} \gamma$ decays are quite large.
-However, this does not completely exclude the MSSM-Seesaw type-III model since there are certain parameter regions where cancellations between different contributions can occur.
+where $\alpha$ is the electroweak coupling constant, $m_{l_i}$ is the mass of lepton $i$ and $\widetilde{m}$ is the average of SUSY masses that are involved in loops.
 From equations (\ref{eq:RGE equations}, \ref{eq: (l to l+gamma)}), we notice that BR$(l_{i}\rightarrow l_{j} \gamma)$ are mainly related to the SUSY mass scale and elements of the non-diagonal left slepton mass matrix.

 The non-diagonal elements are almost completely governed by the choice of soft SUSY breaking parameters in the heavy seesaw sector.
 Furthermore, BR$(l_{i}\rightarrow l_{j} \gamma)$ is proportional to the square of tan$\beta$ which leads to larger LFV branching ratios.
 Therefore, we fixed $A_0=0$ GeV (to exclude tri-linear couplings) and tan$\beta$=5 for all calculations.
-While we fixed $m_0=m_{1/2}=500$ GeV by considering the conditions of mass limits for the SUSY particles as shown in table \ref{tab:Sparticles limits}.
-We will utilize the LFV of the $l_{i}\rightarrow l_{j} \gamma$ decays to constrain the $f$ parameter, while the values of the $Y_W$ matrix elements are fixed as shown in table \ref{tab:yukawa exampel}.
-The sparticles mediated diagrams (sleptons, sneutrinos, neutralinos and charginos) for the $l_{i}\rightarrow l_{j} \gamma$ decays in the MSSM-Seesaw type-III model are shown in Fig.\ref{fig: li to lj+gamma}.
+We also fixed $m_0=m_{1/2}=500$ GeV by considering the conditions of mass bounds for the SUSY particles as shown in table \ref{tab:Sparticles limits}.
+The LFV of the $l_{i}\rightarrow l_{j} \gamma$ decays is considered to constrain the $f$ parameter, whereas the values of the $Y_W$ matrix elements are fixed as shown in table \ref{tab:yukawa exampel}.
+The sparticles mediated diagrams for the $l_{i}\rightarrow l_{j} \gamma$ decays in the MSSM-Seesaw type-III model are shown in Fig.\ref{fig: li to lj+gamma}.
 The off-shell amplitude for $(l_{i}\rightarrow l_{j} \gamma)$ is given by \cite{Porod2014, PhysRevD.53.2442}: